report this ad

 Just For Fun

-Can you pick the jazz musician from description?
+Can you pick the jazz, ragtime, blues, or gospel musician from a description?

 Quiz not verified by Sporcle

 'Twin' Movies at the Box Office